Modelling clay: Polymer clay

 Polymer clay is a modelling material that cures when heated from 265 to 275 °F for 15 minutes per 1/4 in of thickness, and does not significantly shrink or change shape during the process.
 Despite being called "clay", it generally contains no clay minerals.
 Polymer clay is sold in craft, hobby, and art stores, and is used by artists, hobbyists, and children.
 Polymer clay is used in animation, since it allows static forms to be manipulated frame after frame.
 Leading brands of polymer clay include Fimo, Kato Polyclay, Sculpey, Modello and Crafty Argentina.

 Paper clay

 Paper clay is handmade or commercially available clay to which a small percentage of processed cellulose fiber is added.
 The fiber increases the tensile strength of the dry clay and enables dry-to-dry and wet-to-dry joins.
 Commercial paper clays air-dry to a firm, lightweight sculpture, with minimal shrinking during the drying process.

 Paper clay can be used as an unfired body in craft and doll-making.
 It is used in ceramic art studios as sculptural and functional studio pottery.
+When kiln-fired, the paper burns out, leaving the clay body.
+Consequently, the firing temperatures and glazes selection should be the same on those used with the clay body.